FAQ

 This is different for each university, and unfortunately neither the faculty coordinator nor the academic coordinator can give a precise answer.
 We advise the student to inquire and find out about these questions on the website of the partner university or by email with the coordinator of the partner university before applying for mobility.

-Before the student submits the application, we strongly request to check at the partner university when the semester ends there, when can the exams be taken, and when can the final documents (Transcript of Records, Certificate of Attendance) be received by the partner, as the student must arrive home with all final documents and submit them at the latest 2 weeks before the day of the student’s final exam date.
+Before the student submits the application, we strongly request to check at the partner university when the semester ends there, when can the exams be taken, and when can the final documents (Transcript of Records, Certificate of Attendance) be received by the partner, as the student must arrive home with all final documents and submit them by the end of the 3rd week of the exam period.
+Otherwise, if the student misses this deadline, they won't be allowed to have their final exam.

 A total of 12 months per student can be used per training (BA/MA/PhD).
 In the case of undivided teacher training, this is 24 months.
 A mobility can last a maximum of 5 months (in the case of studies abroad mobility it is 1 semester; in the case of a traineeship, a maximum of 5 months can be spent at the same institution/organization).
 Two applications can be submitted within one academic year (both for the autumn and spring semesters), but only to different Universities/Institutions.